shinonomeiro/Jautocomplete/README.md

 ## Notes
 - Support for partial Japanese input not supported and won't be anytime soon.
 E.g. "新宿ぎょ" will not yield "新宿御苑", but "しんじゅくぎょ" will.
 In my opinion, the trade-off between the added computation and code complexity, and the user experience is not really worth the pain of implementing it.
-- Support for partial alphabet input not supported as of yet, e.g. "invrtbr" will not yield "invertebrates".
+- Support for partial alphabet input not supported as of yet, e.g. "invrtbr" will not yield "invertebrates" as Google do.
 I might add it in the future if I come up with a good implementation, though as the library description suggests, it is more optimized for Japanese input. ご了承ください。
 - The library yields all possible keywords for a given prefix, and the list could be quite long if you gave it a lot of entries and a short prefix to work with.
 As a sample, the demo page from above loads 5000 Japanese keywords (10,000 total if counting the transforms as well that auto-add themselves) plus 2500 English keywords.
-Filtering and/or sorting inputs is currently left to your discretion (see Todos below).
+Filtering and/or sorting results is currently left to your discretion (see Todos below).

 ## Todo
 - Support for Node.js / Browserify (through npm) and Bower.